 The Department of Public Safety maintains this Web site (dps.texas.gov) as a public service.
 This policy describes the Department's privacy practices regarding information collected from visitors to the site.
 It contains information about what information is collected and how that information is used.
-Please note that all information collected or maintained by the DPS is subject to the provisions of the Texas Public Information Act (Chapter 552, Texas Government Code).

 Server Logs/Log Analysis Tools

 DPS utilizes server logs and log analysis tools to create summary statistics about the use of the Web site.
 The summary statistics are used for purposes such as assessing what information is of most interest to users, determining technical design specifications, and identifying system performance or problem areas.
 The following information is collected for this analysis:

 User/client hostname - The hostname (or IP address, if DNS is disabled) of the user/client requesting access.

 HTTP header, "user-agent" - The user-agent information includes the type of browser used, the browser version, and the operating system it is running on.